Jpomz/ENVS318-Applied-R-NatSci/materials/course-intro.md

 * Practice is really important for learning skills like this
 * All exercises are part of the assignments.
 * Work on them until you get stuck and then ask for help, don't struggle for hours on online help sites
-* Assignments for the first 12 weeks of class and then optional ungraded content though the end of the semester
+* Weekly assignments
-* Assignments due end of the day on Monday
+* Assignments due end of the day on Sunday (11:59 pm)
 * I encourage you to keep up with deadlines whenever possible.
 Each step of the course builds on the last step and students who get behind often have a hard time catching up.
 * That said, life happens, so there is an automatic 48 hour extension if you need it.
-You don't need to ask, you can just turn things in up to 48 hours late.
+You don't need to ask, you can just turn things in up to 48 hours late (Tuesday at 11:59 pm).
 * If you need a longer extension just ask.
 You don't need to disclose personal information to me to get an extension.
 Just let me know how long you need.

 ### Website